Parallel Collisionless Shocks in strongly Magnetized Electron-Ion Plasma. I. Temperature anisotropies: Particle-in-cell simulations

 In all simulations, we set a parallel (along $x$) constant magnetic field, which determines the value of $\sigma_i^{'}$.
 Since $v_u = -0.1c$ is fixed, $\sigma_i^{'}$ is varied by adjusting the value of $B_0/\sqrt{n_0}$.
 We conduct six simulations with $\sigma_i^{'} = \{0.06, 0.1, 1, 1.5, 4, 10\}$.
 Note that the value of $R$ is not known a priori, and thus $\sigma_i$ is also not known in advance.

 The initial conditions for particles are identical in all simulations.
 Electrons and ions are initially in thermal equilibrium with $k_B T_e = k_B T_i = 3.67 \times 10^{-5} m_e c^2$ with isotropic temperatures, i.e., $k_B T_{x} = k_B T_{y} = k_B T_{z} = 1.224 \times 10^{-5} m_e c^2$.
-This fixes the upstream sonic Mach number to $\Ms = 387.3 \times R/(R-1)$.
+This fixes the upstream sonic Mach number to $\Ms = v_{\rm sh}/\sqrt{2 \Gamma k_B T_i/m_i} = 387.3 \times R/(R-1)$, where $\Gamma = 5/3$ is the adiabatic index.
 Both electrons and ions in the far-upstream region drift toward the contact discontinuity at $x=0$ with speed $v_u = -0.1c$.
 We note that the temperatures $T_i$ and $T_e$ match measured plasma values in the solar wind at $1$ au \citep[see, e.g.,][]{Maruca.etal:23}, whereas other plasma parameters, e.g., $n_0$ and $B_0$, or the shock speed exceed them by a few orders of magnitude, due to computational limitation.
-However, the $\Ma$ range covered here (and therefore the fast magnetosonic number) matches the supercritical regime of IPs at $1$ au, making the simulations relevant to the interpretation of observations.
+However, the $\Ma$ range covered here (and therefore the fast magnetosonic number $M_f$) matches the supercritical regime of interplanetary shocks at $1$ au ($M_f \gtrsim 1.5$ in low plasma beta regime for parallel shocks), making the simulations relevant to the interpretation of observations.

 The far upstream plasma-$\beta$ for species $s$ (electrons or ions) is given by

 That is, the initial (upstream and isotropic) plasma $\beta$ for both electrons and ions in various simulations is given by